rolpereira/sqlite_to_excel/README.md

 `sqlite_to_excel.pl` into your machine and run it using the Perl executable.

+## Running the tests ##

+If you want to run the integration tests for the script download the folder `t` into the same directory as the `sqlite_to_excel.pl` script and run the `prove` command on the command line:

+    rolando@rolando-K8NF4G-VSTA:~/src/git/sqlite_to_excel$ prove
+    t/01-write-single-sheet.t .. ok
+    All tests successful.
+    Files=1, Tests=3,  3 wallclock secs ( 0.09 usr  0.02 sys +  0.88 cusr  0.12 csys =  1.11 CPU)
+    Result: PASS

 # Usage #

 To run the query `SELECT info_number FROM data` against the database